andreistreltsov/discriminated/README.md

 ## Learn More

-Here's a post that explains [using this library to implement discriminated unions](http://astreltsov.com/software-development/discriminated-unions-in-c-sharp-dot-net.html).
+Here's a post that explains [how to implement discriminated unions using this library](http://astreltsov.com/software-development/discriminated-unions-in-c-sharp-dot-net.html).

 ## Building